-There are a variety of reasons why your dentist may recommend a tooth extraction.
+There are a variety of reasons why your dentist may recommend tooth extractions.
 At FHDC we can provide simple and surgical extractions depending on your needs

 Tooth decay or damage

-If a tooth is decayed or damaged beyond chance of repair the simplest remedial action is to remove the tooth.
+If a tooth is decayed or damaged beyond chance of repair the simplest remedial action is to extract the tooth.
 This is usually a simple and pain free procedure.

 Sometimes dentists extract teeth to prepare the mouth for orthodontics.
 The goal of orthodontics is to properly align the teeth, which may not be possible if your teeth are too big for your mouth.
 Similarly if a tooth cannot break through the gum (because there is not room in the mouth for it) your dentist may recommend extraction.

 Because of the lack of space wisdom teeth can sometimes emerge at an angle or get stuck and only partially emerge.
 Wisdom teeth that develop like this are known as impacted.
 If you are experiencing severe pain or discomfort from your wisdom teeth.
 Your dentist will check your teeth and advise you on whether they need to be removed.

 If tooth decay or damage extends to the the tooth’s pulp which contains its nerves and blood vessels, bacteria can enter and this can lead to infection.
 If infection is so severe that antibiotics do not cure it, an extraction may be required to prevent the spread of infection and resolve the toothache.

 Gum disease or periodontal disease is where there is an infection of the tissues and bones that surround and support the teeth.
 If this has caused loosening of the teeth, it may be necessary to extract the tooth or teeth.

 - Our dentists will always try and save your tooth if possible.

 - If an extraction is required we will always explain why and discuss this with you.